Why Subcutaneous Hormone Replacement Therapy is Better than Oral HRT

 Transdermal Estrogen Lowers Triglycerides but Oral Estrogen Increases Them

-Research on transdermal and subcutaneous forms of hormone replacement therapy (HRT) indicate that transdermal estrogen lowers triglyceride levels, but oral estrogen increases them.
-As female patients enter menopause and experience a reduction in estrogen production, they are more at risk for cardiovascular issues and loss of bone density.
+Research on transdermal and subcutaneous forms of hormone replacement therapy (HRT) indicate that transdermal estrogen lowers triglyceride levels, but oral estrogen may increase them.
+As female patients enter menopause and experience a reduction in estrogen production, they are already at greater risk for cardiovascular issues.
+Estrogen pellet’s advantage of reducing rather than increasing triglyceride levels is therefore very significant.

-Subcutaneous hormone replacement therapy can help to reduce these risks associated with menopause.
-In study conducted by JC Stevenson et al., of 96 women found that women who were prescribed a daily, oral form of estrogen had an increase in triglyceride levels and a decrease in glucose tolerance.
-Oral and transdermal estrogen both showed promising results in terms of prevent bone density issues and improvement lipoproteins.
-However, transdermal estrogen was superior because of positive changes in cardiovascular metabolic markers.
+A study conducted by JC Stevenson et al., of 96 women found that women who were prescribed a daily, oral form of estrogen had an increase in triglyceride levels and a decrease in glucose tolerance.
+While women given subcutaneous estrogen experienced lower triglyceride levels.
 The study took place over a course of 12 years.
+While both oral and transdermal estrogen both showed promising results in terms of preventing bone density issues, transdermal estrogen was deemed superior because of positive changes in cardiovascular metabolic markers.

 Oral HRT Increases Risk of VTE but Transdermal HRT Does Not

-Additionally, the study found that oral hormone replacement therapy (HRT) increased the risk of venous thromboembolism (VTE) but transdermal HRT did not.
+Additionally, that study found that oral hormone replacement therapy (HRT) increased the risk of venous thromboembolism (VTE) but transdermal HRT did not.

 Subcutaneous Hormone Replacement Therapy Training